sideeffects/GameDevelopmentToolset/README.md

 Instead of tying the examples as HDAs, we will be generating separate hip files that show how the tools should work in context

 ## Branched Development
 The *Development* branch is where we'll be working from.
-This is where the latest and greatest will live
+This is where the latest and greatest will live.
+The HoudiniXX are for archival purposes and we'll keep working on the latest release and will branch off when we make HDAs that use new functionality.

-Once an HDA is deemed ready, we will move it over to the Houdini XX branch where it will be more easily discovered by the population at large
+The Stable branch will be soon deprecated as the Releases workflow provides the same gating functionality.